gmhafiz/asynq/README.md

 ## Producer

-Send a task by sending an http request
+Send a task by sending an http request to a Producer.
+In production, send the request to a load balancer that does reverse proxy between your producers.

     curl --location --request POST 'http://0.0.0.0:4001/api/v1/email' \
     --header 'Content-Type: application/json' \